-Physiological changes associated with age, such as diminished gastric emptying, altered hormonal reactions, decreased basal metabolic rate, and altered taste and odor may lead to reduced energy consumption.
+Physiological changes associated with age, such as diminished gastric emptying, altered hormonal reactions, decreased basal metabolic rate, and altered taste and odour, may lead to reduced energy consumption.
 Pros even emphasize that constipation is a frequent health problem among the elderly.

-Dr. Seema Puri, Associate Professor at the Department of Nutrition at the Institute of Home Economics in University of Delhi raises concerns such as”Malnutrition in older is multifactorial and frequently affected by socio-psychological variables like loneliness, melancholy, loss of a partner, residing independently etc. rather than just economic explanations.
-Consequently, it’s very important to tackle these issues also.”
+Dr. Seema Puri, Associate Professor at the Department of Nutrition at the Institute of Home Economics at the University of Delhi, raises concerns such as malnutrition in older is multifactorial and frequently affected by socio-psychological variables like loneliness, melancholy, loss of a partner, residing independently etc. rather than just economic explanations.
+Consequently, it’s essential to tackle these issues also.

 Nutritional supplements are thought to meet the lack of food components in our daily diet.
 The objective of the nutritional supplement is to bring that bit extra to a usual diet.
-Elders want more of certain nutrients normally missed out because of their reduced appetite for meals.
+Elders want more of certain nutrients commonly missed out because of their reduced appetite for meals.
 So, supplements have been seen by many as having the capability to satisfy the requirements.

-The elderly are even encouraged to eat nutrient-dense foods like nuts, oilseed, fruits, legumes, vegetables and flesh foods to satisfy the daily requirements of vitamins and nutritional supplements to stop multiple micronutrient malnutrition.
-Nuts and oil seeds aren’t just abundant sources of micronutrients and fiber but also superior supply of fats and proteins for elders.
+The elderly are even encouraged to eat nutrient-dense foods like nuts, oilseed, fruits, legumes, vegetables and fresh foods to satisfy the daily requirements of vitamins and nutritional supplements to stop multiple micronutrient malnutrition.
+Nuts and oilseeds aren’t just abundant sources of micronutrients and fibre but also the superior supply of fats and proteins for elders.

-When asked about how a caloric demands of a individual becomes changed with aging, Dr. Seema Puri highlights Indian Council of Medical Research recommendations, “As a person ages, his basal metabolic rate slows down.
-Additionally, the physical activity reduces and so the requirements of calories additionally decrease.
-The advocated estimated energy demands (EER) according to BMR and physical activity levels, for its sedentary older man and girl weighing 65kg and 55kg are both 1700 Kcal and 1500Kcal respectively.”
-She even confirms gender also makes a difference in calorie consumption during ageing as girls generally have more fat mass and men have greater muscle mass that is the tissue that is active.”
+According to BMR and physical activity levels, the advocated estimated energy demands (EER) for its sedentary older man and girl weighing 65kg and 55kg are both 1700 Kcal and 1500Kcal respectively.
+She even confirms gender also makes a difference in calorie consumption during ageing as girls generally have more fat mass and men have the greater muscle mass that is the active tissue.